vojta-janousek/Knowledge-Base/Docker/Basics.md

 Cleans up any resources (images, containers, volumes, networks) that are dangling.
 - docker system prune -a
 Additionally removes any stopped containers and all unused images.

+Images named <none> are dangling: not being used by any project and safe to delete.